iq3addLi/swift-vapor-layered-realworld-example-app/README.md

 ```bash
 $ pulumi up --yes
 ```
 When processing is complete, the host names for MySQL and APP will be displayed.
-In this case, the connection information is listed in [pulumi/index.ts](pulumi/index.ts).
+In this case, the connection settings is listed in [pulumi/Pulumi.dev.yaml](pulumi/Pulumi.dev.yaml).

 ```bash
 Outputs: